lethalbit/kicad-pdk-libs/README.md

 This is a [KiCad] symbol library that contains the collection of cells from the [sky130] and [gf180mcu] PDKs for use in schematic capture and SPICE simulation.

+> [!IMPORTANT]
+> The in-repo libraries are exported with SPICE libraries as a link, not embedded.
+To ensure spice works, you need `PDK_ROOT` set in your KiCad paths for that to work.

 ## Re-generating the libraries

 There shouldn't be a need to re-generate the libraries from scratch, but in the case one wishes to do so, then a few prerequisites are needed.